 As an exception, as required by IFRIC 10 Interim Financial Reporting and Impairment, an impairment loss recognised in an interim period in respect of goodwill is not permitted to be reversed in the subsequent annual financial statements, even if the recoverable amount has increased after the end of the interim period.
-In addition, for insurance entities that meet certain criteria and have not yet adopted IFRS 9 and have continued to apply the requirements of IAS 39 (see section 6.2.14), the impairment of an equity investment classified as Available-for-Sale is not permitted subsequently to be reversed through profit or loss, with a credit entry arising from any recovery in value being recorded in other comprehensive income.
-These prohibitions are not permitted to be applied by analogy to any other transactions or events (see section 6.2.14).
+This prohibition is not permitted to be applied by analogy to any other transactions or events (see section 6.2.14).